Beit Simcha Ministry House Under Construction!

 A Phased Building Approach

-Beit Simcha Front 4
+Beit Simcha Building Render

 The building project has 3 distinct phases of construction to complete the entire project which will include both a new Synagogue (left of the picture) and Community House (right of the picture).